Tree of Life

 Featured on Podcast: Listen to Podcast

-The subject is inspired by the poetic composition entitled "Lignum Vitae" (The Tree of Life) written by Bonaventura da Bagnoregio, a Saint of the Franciscan order.
-It refers to the verse of the Apocalypse (22, 2) stating that the Tree of Life yields twelve harvest a year and provides man with the gifts of God.
+The subject is inspired by the poetic composition entitled "Lignum Vitae" (The Tree of Life) by Bonaventura da Bagnoregio.
+The painter and illuminator, Pacino di Buonaguida, was a Saint of the Franciscan order and one of the most prominent artists in the early fourteenth-century Florentine style.
+The painting refers to the verse of the Apocalypse (22, 2) stating that the Tree of Life yields twelve harvests a year and provides man with the gifts of God.